Bit-Quill/amazon-timestream-tools/tools/python/liveanalytics_migration_scripts/cardinality/README.md

 ## Overview

 [Cardinality](https://docs.influxdata.com/influxdb/v2/reference/glossary/#series-cardinality) in InfluxDB is the "number of unique measurement, tag set, and field key combinations in an InfluxDB bucket."
 When migrating from Timestream, carefully select your InfluxDB instance specifications based on your dataset's cardinality as this directly impacts performance and resource requirements and consider migrating to a destination other than InfluxDB if your cardinality is more than ten million.

 Refer to [Timestream for InfluxDB's documentation on cardinality management](https://docs.aws.amazon.com/timestream/latest/developerguide/timestream-for-influxdb.html#timestream-for-influx-getting-started-security-best-practices) to understand how exceeding recommended limits can degrade query performance and increase memory consumption.
 Benchmark your anticipated query patterns against representative data samples before finalizing your instance selection to ensure your analytics remain performant post-migration, paying particular attention to memory-intensive aggregation queries that might behave differently than in Timestream.

+## Calculating Cardinality

 This script calculates the cardinality of a Timestream for LiveAnalytics table when mapped to Timestream for InfluxDB using the LiveAnalytics migration script.
 If the cardinality is under **ten million**, you can determine which Timestream for InfluxDB instance type to migrate to, otherwise how to adjust the schema for reducing cardinality.
 Using the default schema mapping, cardinality is calculated by computing the total unique combinations of dimensions and measure name.
 The script executes the following query to do this: